-- Must every department have a manager? - If so, this is a participation constraint: the participation of Departments in Manages is said to be total (vs. partial). - Every Departments entity must appear in an instance of the Manages relationship, which relates each department to the employee who manages it.
+- Do all departments have exactly one manager? - If so, this is a participation constraint: the participation of Departments in Manages is said to be total (vs. partial). - Every Departments entity must appear in an instance of the Manages relationship, which relates each department to the employee who manages it.